eamena-project/eamena-arches-dev/dbs/database.eamena/data/README.md

 # Business data

-Add new HP from a BU, or append new values in an existing HP, using the procedure BU append.
+Add new HP from a BU, append new values in an existing HP, using templates and [functions](https://github.com/eamena-project/eamena-arches-dev/tree/main/dbs/database.eamena/data#function).

 * Abrevv.